top of page

 ABOUT LYDIA OTERO

-• I was appointed as an OAH Distinguished Lecturer by the Organization of American Historians until 2027.
+• The Organization of American Historians has appointed me an OAH Distinguished Lecturer until 2027.

 • From 2020 to 2022, I served as the "Historian" for the Tucson-Pima County Historical Commission, which is responsible for preserving the region's rich historical heritage.